CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 will open the skill and perform an intent if applicable.
 Intents can be activated at the same time as, or after opening the skill.

-After the skill has been invoked, the skill says a welcome greeting.
+If no intent is activated at the time of launch the skill says a welcome greeting.
 At this point the conversation will follow one of two routes:
 1. The user will activate the help function as prompted.
-This will allow an unexperiecned user to learn about the functions the skill provides
+This will allow an unexperienced user to learn about the skill's functionality
-2. The User will directly speak an utterance becuase they know which intent they want to activate
+2. The user will directly speak an utterance because they know which intent they want to activate

 # 2. Help

-The help intent is the first part of a 2 stage process to inform a user about the actions the skill can perform for them.
+The help intent is the first part of a 2 stage process to inform a user about all the actions the skill can perform for them.

 Saying phrases such as:

 - "Help"
 - "Help me"

-will prompt Alexa to highlight 3 furthur intents which can be activated right after.
+will prompt Alexa to highlight 3 furthur intents which can be activated right away.
 These intents are: More Info; Events; and Inventory Management.
 These 3 options branch out to cover all the intents of the skill.

 Represented visually:

 ![Diagram](https://github.com/OnwardPyrite/Amazon-web-services/blob/master/TechHub_Skill/diagram-alexa.PNG)

 # 3. More Info

-This intent is the first branch of the root help function. it is activated by utterances such as:
+This intent is the first branch off the root help function. it is activated by utterances such as:

 - "more options"
 - "other options"
 - "more info"

-The main difference between these branching functions and the main help function, is that these sessions do not leave the session open.
-If the user wants to ask Alexa about one of the other intents, they must reinvoke the skill.
+The main difference between these branching functions and the main help function, is that these intents do not leave the session open.
+If the user wants Alexa to activate another one of the other intents, they must reinvoke the skill.

 ## More details